-Oh the places your video will go!
+Oh, the places your video will go!

 What if someone likes your content so much that they publish it elsewhere (blog, press, social media etc.)?
 Or if they use your video within re-published content?
 Well, the same functionality will apply.
-You still get all the data, lead generation, and the built in calls to action regardless of where your video ends up out on the Internet.
-This applies to YouTube annotations, and Vidyard’s calls-to-action.
+You still get all the data, lead generation, and the built-in CTAs regardless of where your video ends up out on the Internet.

 If you’ve decided to go video in your email campaigns, how’s it working?
 How are you tracking your success?
 What’s your average click-through rate when you include videos?
 Sound off in the comments below–we love to hear about what’s working and if you find these tips helpful!